Skip to main content

 FAQ

-Cloud providers have a link to their status page on their website or you can find it using web search.
+Third-party services have a link to their status page on their website or you can find it using web search.
 If you are unable to locate it please get in touch with us at support@incidenthub.cloud and we will try our best to help you.

-Is there a standard status page format?
+Is there a standard status page format for third-party services?

 What are the benefits of using a dedicated status page monitoring tool or aggregator?